This is your one-stop-shop for everything about building a successful online coaching business.

 Beyond the pricing and what you can offer, the next question you should be asking is how much time you are willing to allocate for your business.
 Whether it is a part-time or full-time gig, you should find a model that will fit your financial needs and your time.

-When I began to realize I have time constraints affecting my coaching business, I began to tinker with the concept of group coaching.
+When I began to realize I have time constraints affecting my online business, I began to tinker with the concept of group coaching.
 Don’t get me wrong; I still find one-on-one coaching more effective, but the thought of reaching to more people in the same amount of time isn’t far-fetched.

 As your business gain more traction, you will learn more from your clients and will have an idea of what other services you can offer.
 Over time you can expand your offering to serve them better.

 Establishing an online training can help you grow your target market and reach more people.
 However, setting up a business is not the end; you have to spend more time at the front end and work through the numbers and hone your model.